flexera-public/policy_templates/cost/azure/azure_china_cbi/README.md

 Required permissions from the provider:

-This policy will require you to generate or retrive your Enterprise Agreement API Key with Admin permissions.
+This policy will require you to generate or retrieve your Enterprise Agreement API Key with Admin permissions.

 Your API Key can be retrieved from the 'Usage + charges' blade under 'Billing' in your Azure Portal.
 ![image](https://user-images.githubusercontent.com/92175447/203563225-e816dd01-de3c-4f2e-ac46-65d284ec9a3e.png)